We are committed to preserve our cacao from any transformation that could harm its precious character.

 The excessive refining process during conching, the addition of milk powder, vegetable or animal fats, artificial flavorings, other substances and loads of sugar hide the bitterness of low quality industrial cacao and make the mixture palatable.

-The milk powder non only allows to weaken a cacao taste some consumers may find too strong, but also lowers the costs considerably by replacing the expensive cacao butter.
+The milk powder not only allows to weaken a cacao taste some consumers may find too strong, but also considerably lowers the costs by replacing the expensive cacao butter.